BMW 3 Series (E90): Petrol

 Since the following generation of 3 Series used turbocharged engines for the entire model range, the E90/E91/E92/E93 was the last 3 Series to be available with naturally aspirated engines.

-In North American, Australian and Malaysian markets the N53 was not used, Instead the entire model range continued to use its predecessor, the N52 engine.
+In North American, South American, Australian and Malaysian markets the N53 was not used, instead the entire model range continued to use its predecessor, the N52 engine.

 In some areas of the United States, the 328i was powered by the BMW N51 straight-six engine and sold as a SULEV model.

 In some parts of the world, 4-cylinder models continued to use the N46 engine as the local fuel quality is incompatible with the N43 engine.